9QIX/HTB-SOCAnalystPrerequisites/I. Linux Fundamentals/VI. Linux Hardening/II. Firewall Setup.md

 - FORWARD
 - POSTROUTING

-These chains are used to modify the header fields of
+These chains are used to modify the header fields of incoming and outgoing packets and packets being processed by the corresponding chains.

+User-defined chains can simplify rule management by grouping firewall rules based on specific criteria, such as source IP address, destination port, or protocol.
+They can be added to any of the three main tables.
+For example, if an organization has multiple web servers that all require similar firewall rules, the rules for each server could be grouped in a user-defined chain.
+Another example is when a user-defined chain could filter traffic destined for a specific port, such as port 80 (HTTP).
+The user could then add rules to this chain that specifically filter traffic destined for port 80.